LinusZachrisson/Friends-Cook-frontend/README.md

 5) Enjoy!
 Currently, users are hardcoded, but recipes can be randomized and liked, and if liked, they are in saved to the database and displayed on the landing page.

+# Specifics!

+The front end half of this project uses React and Axios, along with some smaller packages for ease of use such as the cors NPM package.

+The backend uses Node.js and Express.

+The external API used for the recipes is that from ICA, from the URL http://handla.api.ica.se/api/

+The database we employ is a simple MongoDB one, hosted on MongoDB Atlas.